-The rise of the Welfare State in rich countries (1910-1980) 166 The limited rise of tax revenue and public spending in emerging countries since 1980 167 The stagnation of global tax revenue and social expenditure (1980-2020) 168 Lessons from failed trickle-down economics 168 The 1980-2020s have been marked by a rise of tax evasion, further undermining tax progressivity 170 Using 21 st -century progressive tax revenue to invest in education, healthcare and the environment 171 healthcare and the environment 172 B healthcare and the environment Global redistribution: moving beyond development aid 172 173 healthcare and the environment Global redistribution: moving beyond development aid Ending center-periphery imbalances 172 173 172
+The rise of the Welfare State in rich countries (1910-1980) 166 The limited rise of tax revenue and public spending in emerging countries since 1980 167 The stagnation of global tax revenue and social expenditure (1980-2020) 168 Lessons from failed trickle-down economics 168 The 1980-2020s have been marked by a rise of tax evasion, further undermining tax progressivity 170 Using 21 st -century progressive tax revenue to invest in education, healthcare and the environment .
+171 Global redistribution: moving beyond development aid 172 Ending center-periphery imbalances 173 Box 10.1 One-off wealth taxes: a window of opportunity?
+172 Box 10.2 Unequal access to healthcare: How the Covid crisis revealed and exacerbated healthcare inequalities